Axiom of limitation of size: Implications of the axiom

 Von Neumann proved that the axiom of limitation of size implies the axiom of replacement, which can be expressed as: If F is a function and A is a set, then F(A) is a set.
 This is proved by contradiction.
 Let F be a function and A be a set.
 Assume that F(A) is a proper class.
 Then there is a function G that maps F(A) onto V. Since the composite function G $\circ$ F maps A onto V, the axiom of limitation of size implies that A is a proper class, which contradicts A being a set.
 Therefore, F(A) is a set.
 Since the axiom of replacement implies the axiom of separation, the axiom of limitation of size implies the axiom of separation.
 (Note: Proof that uses von Neumann's axiom: Let A be a set and B be the subclass produced by the axiom of separation.
 Using proof by contradiction, assume B is a proper class.
 Then there is a function F mapping B onto V. Define the function G mapping A to V: if x ∈ B then G(x) = F(x); if x ∈ A \ B then G(x) = ∅.
 Since F maps A onto V, G maps A onto V. So the axiom of limitation of size implies that A is a proper class, which contradicts A being a set.
 Therefore, B is a set.)

 Von Neumann also proved that his axiom implies that V can be well-ordered.
 The proof starts by proving by contradiction that Ord, the class of all ordinals, is a proper class.
 Assume that Ord is a set.
 Since it is a transitive set that is strictly well-ordered by ∈, it is an ordinal.
 So Ord ∈ Ord, which contradicts Ord being strictly well-ordered by ∈.
 Therefore, Ord is a proper class.
 So von Neumann's axiom implies that there is a function F that maps Ord onto V. To define a well-ordering of V, let G be the subclass of F consisting of the ordered pairs (α, x) where α is the least β such that (β, x) ∈ F; that is, G = {(α, x) ∈ F: ∀β((β, x) ∈ F ⇒ α ≤ β)}.
-The function G is a one-to-one correspondence between a subset of Ord and V. Therefore, x < y if G^{−1}(x) < G^{−1}(y) defines a well-ordering of V. This well-ordering defines a global choice function: Let Inf(x) be the least element of a non-empty set x.
+The function G is a one-to-one correspondence between a subclass of Ord and V. Therefore, x < y if G^{−1}(x) < G^{−1}(y) defines a well-ordering of V. This well-ordering defines a global choice function: Let Inf(x) be the least element of a non-empty set x.
 Since Inf(x) ∈ x, this function chooses an element of x for every non-empty set x.
 Therefore, Inf(x) is a global choice function, so Von Neumann's axiom implies the axiom of global choice.